buildpacks/rfcs/text/0000-build-descriptor.md

 ]
 ```

 The `.gitignore` pattern is used in both cases.
 The `exclude` and `include` keys are mutually exclusive.
 Last one defined wins.
+These lists apply to both buildpacks built with `pack create-package` and apps built with `pack build`.

 ## `[project.publish]`